cg-saarland/hagrid/README.md

     cmake-gui ..
     make -j

+If you encounter any problems when building, make sure you clone the repository with the `--recursive` option, so that all submodules are cloned as well.
+If the submodules are properly downloaded, the `/lib` directory should no longer be empty.

 ## Testing and Benchmarking

 Once built, the project provides a library for traversal, a library for the construction, and a test/benchmark executable.
 The executable uses command line arguments to specify the scene to use.
 The scene must be in the OBJ format.
 Here is a list of typical uses of the command line program: